domi-ninja/dev-tactics/README.md

 ## General

-- Keep all data and config eiter 1) in a database, 2) as text files checked into git or 3) secret managers.
+- Keep all data, config and credentials eiter 1) in a database, 2) as text files checked into git or 3) secret/password managers.
-  - `.env`-style secrets are an acceptable exception for personal, solo, and open projects, but not at work.
+  - `.env`-style secrets are an acceptable exception for personal, solo, and open projects, but migrate away from them at work as fast as possible.
+The setup cost of "hey where can i get the credential for x" alone is worth fixing this.
   - .NET/Visual Studio offering a way to load secrets from a file in AppData is a bad practice.
 It will be forgotten and weaken your developer security for years to come.

 ## Git